- How can I return early from a function?

 }

-This does not demonstrate a segfault in OCaml:
+this does not demonstrate a segfault in OCaml:

 $ gcc -I$(opam var lib)/ocaml -c -fPIC segfault_helper.c $ ocamlopt -o segfault segfault.ml segfault_helper.o $ ./segfault Segmentation fault (core dumped)